SassythSasqutch/vu-spterrains/README.md

 # vu-spterrains

-*Update: the mod's finished (for now).
-Thanks to Bree_Arnold who found the last issue.*
+**UPDATE**: The game should no longer crash when you spawn a blueprint in singleplayer maps.

+*I can only personally test so much, and this mod is constantly being fixed for new problems.
+If you experience a crash or any other unexpected behaviour, PLEASE LET ME KNOW!
+Thanks*

 Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.
-While's the mod's first release is ready, in the future I'll try and add fixes for excluded WorldPartData (see below for more details), and add more MP-friendly Visual Environment for each level (e.g. COOP_010 has a black sky).
+In the future I'll try and add fixes for excluded WorldPartData (see below for more details), and add more MP-friendly Visual Environment for each level (e.g. COOP_010 has a black sky).
 Feel free to contribute to these yourself.

 In your server MapList, load the level like any other with any gamemode.
 The options are below, in chronological order: